qubic/integration/Partners/tx-based-use-case.md

 ```

 > [!IMPORTANT]
-> You must check the code to know what happened.
+> You must check the responded error code to know what happened.

 | code   	|  reason  	| action |